 Community Literacy Action Grants

-In partnership with Stephen & Ayesha Curry’s Eat.
-Learn.
-Play.
-Foundation, the OLC is currently inviting applications for action grants of $500 to $2,500 for summer reading projects that give away high interest new books and encourage reading with preschool, elementary, and middle school age students in Oakland.
+Each school year and summer the Oakland Literacy Coalition invites applications for action grants of $500 to $1,000 for reading projects that give away high interest new books and encourage reading with preschool, elementary, and middle school age students in Oakland.

 The following are just a few examples of possible projects and we welcome your fun and creative ideas!